-In a week-long operation in September, 1965, a company of 170 troops from the 1st Battalion 1st Marines lost 40 men to booby traps and mines.
-First Battalion went on to lose 475 men (both KIA and WIA) in the six-month period from September, 1965, to March, 1966.
-That number equaled over 40% of the battalion’s original strength.
+In a week-long operation in September 1965, a company of 170 troops from the 1st Battalion 1st Marines lost forty men to booby traps and mines.
+First Battalion went on to lose 475 men (both KIA and WIA) in the six-month period from September 1965 to March 1966.
+That number equaled over forty percent of the battalion’s original strength.
 A significant number of 1/1’s casualties fell victim to booby traps.
 But First Battalion’s losses were not the exception, they were the norm.

-Sometimes, a single booby trap could decimate an entire American unit.
-In late December, 1965, Marine First Lieutenant Philip Caputo’s platoon, patrolling the paddies and foothills of Quang Tin Province, suffered nine casualties from a single homemade Claymore mine.
+Sometimes a single booby trap could decimate an entire American unit.
+In late December 1965, Marine First Lieutenant Philip Caputo’s platoon, patrolling the paddies and foothills of Quang Tin Province, suffered nine casualties from a single homemade Claymore mine.
 An unseen guerrilla, hiding in a nearby hamlet, detonated the crude bomb at the moment Caputo’s men came within range of the mine’s blast radius.
-According to Caputo, if the booby trap had been properly placed in the ground, its shrapnel would have sliced into the upper torsos of his men, killing them rather than wounding them.
+Caputo believed that had the booby trap been properly placed in the ground, its shrapnel would have sliced into the upper torsos of his men, killing them rather than wounding them.

-During the first six months of 1967, booby traps killed 539 GIs and wounded an additional 5,532 across South Vietnam; those dead and wounded equaled 17% of all U.S. casualties during that time period.
+During the first six months of 1967, booby traps killed 539 GIs and wounded an additional 5,532 across South Vietnam; those dead and wounded equaled seventeen percent of all U.S. casualties during that time period.

 New York Times, “Casualties Show How Vietnam Differs from Earlier Wars,” Neil Sheehan, October 7, 1966.